 In December of 2006, Paul E. Bohn decided it was time to spend more time with his family, but wanted to be certain that the Ambridge community could expect the same quality of service that have grown accustom to.
 Knowing that Bob understood the community and that the community was comfortable with him, Paul turned over the business to Bobby, his long time associate.

 Although the name of the funeral home has changed to Bohn-Matich Funeral Home, the faces have not changed.
-Paul and Bob continue to serve the community as they have and pride themselves on offering personalized meaningful funeral services that represent the life style of the deceased, and not what industry standards are.
-They truly believe that creating more value in each and every service adds the “personal touch” families have come to expect from Bohn-Matich Funeral Home.
+Bob will continue to serve the community as he and Paul once did together always taking pride in offering personalized meaningful funeral services that represent the life style of the deceased, and not what industry standards are.
+Bob truly believe that creating more value in each and every service adds the “personal touch” families have come to expect from Bohn-Matich Funeral Home.